iRevive/sbt-twirl-remote-cache/README.md

 Works out of the box with Play Framework.

 **Note:** caching of the **generated** files can lead to various problems, e.g. non-reproducible builds.
-Even though it works well for a project with multiple subprojects, where the base templates do not change often.
+On the other hand, such an approach is suitable for a project with multiple subprojects, where the templates do not change often.
+Therefore use with caution.

 ## Quick Start